Events & Training

 Excellent work I loved it and would be interested in knowing of any more courses that become available.

-In their strive to improve clinical and psycho-social outcomes for couples who have IVF, many FSA members conduct research as part of their clinical role.
+In their strive to improve clinical and psycho-social outcomes for couples who have IVF, many FSANZ members conduct research as part of their clinical role.
 The results of these endeavours are often presented at our society’s Annual Scientific Meeting.
 The importance of research to provide evidence for best practice cannot be emphasized enough.
 However, equally important is that the research is conducted according to the ethical principles set out in the NHMRC National Statement on Ethical Conduct in Human Research 2007.

-In line with other societies and to comply with the NHMRC statement the FSA Board has decided that from 2010, abstracts submitted for presentation at the Annual Scientific Meeting which involve human subjects require Human Research Ethics Committee (HREC) approval.
+In line with other societies and to comply with the NHMRC statement the FSANZ Board has decided that from 2010, abstracts submitted for presentation at the Annual Scientific Meeting which involve human subjects require Human Research Ethics Committee (HREC) approval.
 This requirement is implemented to maintain high standards of presentation, to protect the interests of patients/subjects, and to ensure that studies presented at the meeting have the potential to be submitted and accepted for publication.
 Studies that do not have HREC approval cannot be published in scientific journals and should not be presented at scientific meetings.

 All HRECs operate under the guidelines of the NHMRC National Statement on Ethical Conduct in Human Research 2007.
 This document addresses the question of what constitutes ‘human research’.